 Among other marijuana side effects are impaired memory and movement, altered senses, moodiness, difficulty in problem-solving and thinking.

-35. There are no marijuana death statistics to report since no one has ever died of a marijuana overdose.
+33. There are no marijuana death rates to report as no one has ever died of a marijuana overdose.

 (Drug War Facts)